lfm0006/FOLParser/README.md

 # FOLParser
-A parser for first-order logic (developed by Luciano F. de Medeiros).
+A parser for first-order logic.

 FOLParser was developed in Java using the ANTLR 4.0 framework (https://www.antlr.org/).
 This version is working fine with FOL, requiring improvements for both universal and existential quantifiers.
 Some sentences using quantifiers were tested, giving correct results.
 A test case with 18 propositional formulas was implemented in JUnit, printing in console the formal reasoning using the tableaux method.
 A graph of each resolution by tableaux is generated using dot (Graphviz).